Who needs an LEI number?

 RTOs and ISOs

-Additionally, since 2015 there are US government entities that exist outside of the finance sector that will require LEIs as well.
-In fact, the Federal Energy Regulatory Commission (FERC) mandates that all RTOs (Regional Transmission Organizations) and ISOs (Independent System Operators) have an LEI.
+Additionally, since 2015, US government entities outside of the finance sector will require LEIs as well.
+The Federal Energy Regulatory Commission (FERC) mandates that all RTOs (Regional Transmission Organizations) and ISOs (Independent System Operators) have an LEI.

 Those affected by the Financial Transparency Act

-Finally, it is also prudent to mention that, while not currently the case, there will be additional entities that may be required to use LEIs in the near future.
+Finally, it is also prudent to mention that, while not currently the case, additional entities may be required to use LEIs in the near future.

-The reason for this is the US Regtech Law, the Financial Transparency Act.
-Something that, if passed, will require all the data gained by such agencies to be unrestricted.
-The idea is to make transactions between such entities, and the ability to regulate them, much more reliable.
+The reason for this is the US Regtech Law and the Financial Transparency Act, which, if passed, will require all the data gained by such agencies to be unrestricted.
+The idea is to make transactions between such entities and the ability to regulate them much more reliable.
 LEIs are the perfect method of identification for such data.

-LEI Register’s goal is to help legal entities register their LEIs simply, securely, and cost-effectively.
-It is a simple 2-minute process made convenient by us.
+LEI Register aims to help legal entities register their LEIs simply, securely, and cost-effectively.
+We make the process convenient by making it a simple two-minute process.